swarxp/swarxp/README.md

 - 👋 Hi, I’m @swaroop
-- 👀 I’m interested in code, candelsticks, F1 & Football
+- 👀 I’m interested in code, cycling, football, guitar.
-- 📫 How to reach me dopeindian08@gmail.com
+- 📫 How to reach me waradeswaroop@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: The first computer was made out of wood.